backdrop-contrib/slick/README.txt

     obvious if slidesToShow > 1.
-Simply disable it if not desired. o As of v1.6.0, the parent of nested slicks is not lazyloading ondemand correctly, settings it to progressive will do till the fix is there.
+Simply disable it if not desired. o As of v1.6.0, the parent of nested slicks is not lazyloading ondemand correctly, settings it to progressive will do till the fix is there. o If thumbnail display is Infinite, the main one must be infinite too, else incorrect syncing.

 PERFORMANCE